LISTEN TO WELCOME TO THE CULTIVATE CONTENTMENT PODCAST ON: APPLE PODCASTS - SPOTIFY - YOUR PLAYER OF CHOICE

 Spring is finally here, and I couldn’t be more relieved to leave winter behind.
 It’s been an intense few months, with the weather throwing everything at us—high winds, power outages, and even school closures.
 But now, as we step into spring, there’s this feeling of brighter times ahead.
 The winter bugs have taken their toll, but with warmer weather on the horizon, it feels like we’re turning a corner.

 This time of year is always unpredictable.
-The forecast is calling for a wet Spring, which we desperately need after a dry start to Wninter.
+The forecast is calling for a wet Spring, which we desperately need after a dry start to Winter.
 But, as every farmer knows, forecasts can be more of a guideline than a guarantee.
 We’re prepared to start early irrigation if the rain doesn’t come through, which is just another reminder of how varied farming can be across the country.
 Each region has its own challenges, and adaptability is key to surviving and thriving in this industry.

 We’ve got a lot going on with our crops and irrigation plans.
 This weekend, we’re planning our first cut of silage, aiming to store 500 tonnes of dry matter for the next year.
 It’s a big job, but it’s crucial for keeping our cows fed when the pastures aren’t as productive.
 On top of that, we’re managing a new lease block with oats and peas that should be ready to harvest by November.
 I’m hoping for a good yield—around 6 tons per hectare—which would be a great boost.